dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

 to be able to reach their customer and who does not want the liability of transmitting PII to a third party), and the intended recipient.

-This document proposes a structured mechanism for the reporting of such misdirected email via either HTTPS POST or email inbox, directly mirroring the List-Unsubscribe and List-Unsubscribe-Post mechanisms of [RFC2369] and [RFC8058] respectively.
+This document specifies a structured mechanism for the reporting of such misdirected email via either HTTPS POST or email inbox, directly mirroring the List-Unsubscribe and List-Unsubscribe-Post mechanisms of [RFC2369] and [RFC8058] respectively.

 # Proposal

-There ought be a mechanism whereby a service can indicate it has an endpoint to indicate a "wrong recipient" of an email.
-If this header field is present in an email message, the user can select an option to indicate that they are not the intended recipient.
+The the Wrong-Recipient header field is present in an email message, and the message is determined to likely not be spam, the user can select an option to indicate that they are not the intended recipient, and the sender is notified.

-Similar to one-click unsubscription [RFC8058], the mail service can perform this action in the background as an HTTPS POST to the provided URL without requiring the user's further attention to the matter.
+Similar to one-click unsubscription [RFC8058], the mail service can perform this action in the background as an HTTPS POST to a provided URL without requiring the user's further attention to the matter.
 A
 mailto: URI may also be included for non-HTTP MUAs, akin to List-Unsubscribe from [RFC2369].

+For example of when this might be used, suppose a cable TV provider enrolls a new subscriber over the phone.
+The agent enrolling the customer may accidentally enter the wrong email address for their customer.
+A month later, the provider sends a bill to this email address, which may be valid but belongs to the wrong person.
+The mechanism described here gives the inadvertent recipient a mechanism to notify the provider that they need to update their records.

 Since it's possible the user may have a separate valid account with the sending service, it may be important that the sender be able to tie